 The rest of the useful features of the Weber Summit S-620 are: Snap-Jet™ individual burner ignition system, which makes starting it quick and hassle free; 60,000 BTU output from the main burners, 12,000 BTU output from the side burner under the flush-mounted cover, a pair of heavy-duty front-locking swivel casters, 2 heavy-duty back-swivel casters, stainless-steel handles, Backlit LED tank scale display, 2 Grill Out® handle lights, no less than 6 tool hooks, stainless-steel Flavorizer® bars, and 304 stainless steel, cast aluminum and steel frame construction; ensuring it will last long.

 While it’s clearly made of quality materials, according to a consumer, some of the Weber Summit S-620’s parts aren’t as sturdy as they should be.
 For instance: He says some panels are made of a material that feels flimsy to the touch.
 Another drawback to it, which a fellow reviewer has taken note of and aired, is: The light on the handle is unnecessary.
-Nonetheless, it has received an impressive rating of 4 and a half stars out of 5 on Amazon, where it’s currently being sold for $799.00 (shipping will be free of charge).
+Nonetheless, it has received an impressive rating of 4 and a half stars out of 5 on Amazon, with free shipping.

 If you want an afforable gas grill that is as packed with features as the gas grill reviewed previously, the Dyna-Glo could be the one for you.
 Indeed, it’s among the best gas grills under $500.00 currently available in the market that could go toe to toe with any of the pricier gas grills commercially available.